AlexHerreroDiaz/IRWA-2023/IRWA-2023-part-3/README.md

-# Ranking and Evaluation of Tweets - Notebook Overview
+# Ranking - Notebook Overview

 This notebook focuses on the ranking and evaluation of tweets related to the Russia-Ukraine conflict.
 The ranking is performed using two different approaches: **Social-Score + Cosine Similarity** and **Word2Vec + Cosine Similarity**.
 Additionally, there is a report of the remaining sections.